Team Wanderlust | 26 July 2023

 If you’re looking for an excuse to visit Berlin (aren't we all?), then why not go for the Berlin Festival of Lights?

-Enjoy a city break in Germany’s chic capital, while its iconic monuments are illuminated throughout the evening and night.
+Enjoy a city break in Germany’s chic capital, while its iconic monuments in its historic streets are illuminated throughout the evening and night.
 The cosmopolitan city becomes a stage, using light to tell touching and emotive stories.

 Head to Zilker Park in Austin, Texas for one of the world’s legendary music festivals: Austin City Limits.